offen/docker-volume-backup/README.md

 # BACKUP_FROM_SNAPSHOT="false"

+# By default, the `/backup` directory inside the container will be backed up.
+# In case you need to use a custom location, set `BACKUP_SOURCES`.

+# BACKUP_SOURCES="/other/location"

 ########### BACKUP STORAGE

 # The name of the remote bucket that should be used for storing backups.
 If